gearjosh/redux-saga-beginner-tutorial/README.md

 npm install
 ```

-Run the demo (which now get a random D&D spell from the Dungeons & Dragons API)
+Run the demo (which now gets a random D&D spell from the Dungeons & Dragons API)

 ```
 npm start